|

 Eryn Carantaur

-The Divor Rocks! said Lord Fingolfin.
-It all
+The Divor Rocks, said Lord Fingolfin.
+Everything

 you.
 He accepted a glass of wine from Lord Caranthir.

-But thirty-seven dead, said Caranthir, incredulously.
+But thirty-seven dead, said Caranthir.
+He

-He handed a second glass to Orodreth.
+handed a second glass to Orodreth.

 The warrior thanked him with a polite nod.
-Yes, my lordthe
+Yes, my Lordthe

 Mayor of Newhome, his newly-wed daughter, her husband, and the